Summer is here!

 Here are the different lists that we came up with…

 1) A summer family bucket list– We made a list of activities of things we wanted to do together this summer.
 For example: go to the movies with friends, go on a hike, go camping in our back yard, etc.

 2) A summer life skill list- I made a separate list for each of my boys.
 We picked a few life skills to work on or improve on over the summer.
 For example: prepare a simple meal, learn how to care for a wound, learn organization skills, etc.

 3) A summer family reading list- I would be the one keeping track of all the books and audiobooks that we read and listen to this summer.

 4) A summer family project list- this is a list of projects that we can do together as a family.
 For example: start a family business, start a Youtube channel, do random acts of kindness as a family, etc.

-I hope this idea of creating a summer fun activity lists would encourage you sit down with your family and create your very own summer lists. <3
+I hope this idea of creating a summer fun activity list would encourage you to sit down with your family and create your very own summer lists. <3

 Frugal & Free Summer Fun Activities & Programs